 Thorough, detailed, passionate, skilled from Di2 to New Departure, full custom builds to overhauls on your Dad’s Columbia.
 I can and will make your ride faster, smoother, more confident and getting you riding longer with huge silly smile.

-Brent is a recent transplant from the foothills of California’s San Fernando Valley.
-He and his wife love Salida, it’s people, trails and rivers.
+Brent is a recent transplant (2016) from the foothills of California’s San Fernando Valley.
+He, his wife and son love Salida, it’s people, trails and rivers.
 A cyclist since 1984, Brent loves mountain biking and has competed in some local races such as the Leadville 100, Vapor Trail 125 and Barnburner 104.

 Its not all mountain biking though – Brent is also at home on road, BMX, cyclocross and even trials bikes.
 With 27 years experience in bicycle shops as a mechanic and adviser Brent can help you with anything cycling related that you need, from new bicycle selection, nutrition, to clothing and gear.